RitPigDev/poagittext-pro/README.md

 poagitText is a text editor project started by me in 2024, starting out as a single HTML file text editor.
 Since then, it has evolved into an entire text editing application for use on your computer.

 # Update schedule
-Please expect very frequent updates, especially after a new major release.
-This is to keep poagitText Pro stable and secure.
+Expect updates to be very random.
+School is taking up most of my free time, and I really want to improve poagitText Lite so it can be a good successor to poagitText Landrace.

 # OS Support
 <b>macOS Intel: Native support (10.12 Sierra or higher)</b>